peckb1/advent-of-code/README.md

   * And subsequent nice looking test output for the command line.
 * Coding up a better abstraction in Part one *often* leads to a much simpler part two instead of just hacking together a solution.
 * Don't try to recreate Dikjstra, or A* from scratch.
 If you know you need to find a path, just check the pseudocode in Wikipedia
+  * Similarly, check for common "weird" data structures on wikipedia, like circular lists
 * Sometimes manually solving the problem can help limit your neighbor generation for pathing algorithms
 * Coroutines are a good way to run slow, non pure-maths asynchronously.